The Crucial Need to Address Challenges in Low-Income Countries

 Georgieva highlighted the importance of internal reforms within the IMF to expedite and streamline the debt restructuring process.
 A Global Sovereign Debt Roundtable hosted by the IMF and the World Bank made significant strides in establishing timelines for debt restructurings and ensuring equal treatment for all creditors.
 These efforts are crucial in alleviating the debt burden on low-income countries.

 Experts, including Iolanda Fresnillo from the European Network on Debt and Development, have underscored the need for a new multilateral legal framework to address sovereign debt issues.
-This comprehensive framework should take into account various factors such as climate change, environmental degradation, and human rights.
+This comprehensive framework should take into account various factors such as climate change, degradation, and human rights.
 A piecemeal approach is deemed insufficient in addressing the complex challenges faced by low-income countries.

 Concerns Raised by U.S. Treasury